syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Selection.md

 ![Segment selection support in MAUI SfCartesianChart](Selection_images/maui_cartesianchart_segment_selection.PNG)

-## Enable SeriesSelection
+## Enable series selection

-To enable the series selection in the [SfCartesianChart](), create an instance of [SeriesSelectionBehavior]() and specify a color value for the [SelectionBrush]() property to highlight the entire selected series.
-The selection instance should then be set to the SfCartesianChart [SelectionBehavior]() property.
+To enable the series selection, create an instance for the cartesian chart [SelectionBehavior]() property.
+And the following code example shows how to configure and specify the brush for the highlighted series using [SeriesSelectionBehavior]().

 {% tabs %}